Projects:

 Tipton Run, Antis Township, Blair County

 In 1964, the Pennsylvania Department of Transportation (PennDOT) relocated a portion of Tipton Run to accommodate a new roadway (SR 4021) and associated bridge.
 Severe storms in 2004 and 2006 began a destabilization process, in which the banks on the outside of a bend upstream of the bridge began to severely erode causing sediment to accumulate underneath the bridge.
-The U.S. Fish and Wildlife Service (USFWS), PennDOT, and Wildlife for Everyone Endowment Foundation (WFEEF) collaborated to develop and implement a stream restoration project to restore this section of Tipton Run.
+The U.S. Fish and Wildlife Service (USFWS), PennDOT, and Wildlife for Everyone Foundation (WFEEF) collaborated to develop and implement a stream restoration project to restore this section of Tipton Run.
 The USFWS provided planning, design, and construction expertise, PennDOT provided funding for the project, and the WFEEF provided financial management services.
 The goal of the restoration project was to bring the channel to more appropriate dimensions, thereby improving sediment transport under the bridge, and to minimize bank erosion and enhance the aquatic habitat by installing multi-functional in-stream vane structures.

 The project is located near the town of Tipton, PA, on SR 4021.
 Tipton Run was eroding the stream bank just upstream of the bridge, and was actively meandering to the river left side.
 The landowner on this side of the stream lost approximately 10-20 feet of the bank, along with most of the trees and shrubs along this section.
 A detailed stream channel survey was conducted on the impacted portion in 2006, along with a characterization study of a stable reach upstream.
 Both surveyed reaches were used to develop the restoration plan that was successfully implemented in the summer of 2007.
 Approximately 950 feet of stream channel were restored.
 The restoration project included: construction of bankfull benches to narrow the channel to its proper width, and construction of five rock vanes and two log vanes to direct high-velocity stream flow away from the banks.
 The placement of some of the structures was adjusted to preserve existing riparian trees and vegetation, thereby preventing additional destabilization of the stream bank in those areas.
 This project has multiple benefits: decreasing sediment accumulation around the bridge, decreasing bank erosion, thereby protecting property, and improving aquatic habitat.
 The improved sediment transport capacity will reduce the amount of fine sediment in the stream bed, making the stream more conducive for fish reproduction.
 The rock and log structures provide areas of habitat for many aquatic species.
 Significant improvement is anticipated in regards to the ecological functions of this portion of the stream.